The CDC Treats the Cruise Industry Unfairly, Voluntary Program Not Necessary To Have Comfort Sailing, Cruise Critic Readers Say

 The cruise lines are expected to let the CDC know whether they will adopt the guidelines by the end of the week.
 The three cruise lines that make up Norwegian Cruise Line Holdings – Norwegian, Oceania and Regent – said publicly that they would join a CDC voluntary program, but that was before the specific requirements were released.

-When the guidelines came out, the cruise industry organization CLIA (Cruise Lines International Association) expressed public concern that the CDC requirements seemed so much more onerous than what is required in other industries, particularly as COVID-19 case loads were dropping and U.S. states have been lessening protocols.
+When the guidelines came out, the cruise industry organization Cruise Lines International Association expressed public concern that the CDC requirements seemed so much more onerous than what is required in other industries, particularly as COVID-19 case loads were dropping and U.S. states have been lessening protocols.

 As part of its recent survey, Cruise Critic asked readers for their thoughts on the new program’s protocols.
 Fifty-three percent said that they did not agree with the CDC guidelines and felt that cruising should be held to the same standards as all other forms of travel.
 About a third said they supported the new CDC protocols, while the rest did not voice an opinion.